Xilinx/u50-abr-video-transcode/system-requirements.md

 * U50 (xilinx_u50_dynamic_5_1)

-The package requires Linux kernel 3.10 and GCC with C++11 features, and has been tested on the following **software platforms**:
+The package requires GCC with C++11 features, and has been tested on RHEL 7.7.

-* RHEL/CentOS 7.4 and 7.5
-* Ubuntu 16.04.4 LTS

 :arrow_forward:**Next Topic:**  [7.
 Installation and Getting Started](installation-and-getting-started.md)